 Soprano Maria Caycedo is Colombian by birth, raised in Alabama & Virginia, and now resides in the SF Bay Area.
 Maria has had a love for the performing arts her entire life.
 She grew up singing and dancing to classical, Latin, gospel, Irish and pop music.
 She took a variety of dance classes including Irish step dancing, ballet, hip hop, and Latin dancing.
 She apprenticed with Highlands Ballet Company in Abingdon, Virginia for a few years before attending the Alabama School of Fine Arts High School for voice.
 It was under the instruction of Laura Doss that her love for classical vocal repertoire developed.
 She attended the Bel Canto Institute’s youth summer vocal program the first year they had it in Florence, Italy.

 In college, Maria took a break from intensive vocal studies and got a BA in Psychology from the University of Virginia.
 After trying many different kinds of jobs, and seriously considering a Master’s degree in Couples and Family Therapy, she realized music needed to be the center of her life in order to be truly fulfilled.

-She discovered opera through Bay Area soprano Eliza O’Malley.
-She soon found herself welcomed by the Verismo Opera family.
+Maria soon found herself welcomed by the Verismo Opera family based in Vallejo, California.
 Roles include Adele (Die Fledermaus), Lauretta (Gianni Schicchi), Lucy (The Telephone), Musetta (La Boheme), Giovanna & Countess Ceprano (Rigoletto), Frasquita (Carmen), First Lay and Touriere (Suor Angelica).
 Maria also likes to sing contemporary opera.
-She premiered the role of Temple Member in Andrew Jamieson’s Heaven Down Here, a modern gospel/opera about Jim Jones and the People’s Temple.
-She sang the same role for the 2017 NOA Annual Convention.
+She premiered the role of Temple Member in Andrew Jamieson’s Heaven Down Here, a modern gospel/opera about Jim Jones and the People’s Temple, which was featured in the 2017 National Opera Association Annual Convention.
 She also sang Sara in Hector Armienta’s award winning La Llorona, a musical drama based on the traditional Mexican folk tale of La Llorona.